chmac/cohesion-catalyst/README.md

 To get access to the `log` files of the main application that are written to the `$HOME` directory run the following command (logged in as root)

 ```
-docker exec -it ccat_app bash
+docker exec -it ccat-app bash
 ```

-where `ccat_app` is the name of the running application container (use `docker ps` if you don't know the name).
+where `ccat-app` is the name of the running application container (use `docker ps` if you don't know the name).
 After that, `cd` into the home directory where you will find the `ccat-log` directory.

 See also the information given on the [MUP X project page](https://github.com/arunoda/meteor-up/tree/mupx#accessing-the-database) about accessing  MongoDB.